This article covers the steps involved with connecting PayPal to ChartMogul:

 - There is a lag of approximately three hours for importing data from PayPal into ChartMogul due to limitations with the PayPal API.

-- We don’t recommend uploading historical data (as we outline above) to ChartMogul or performing a re-import between 00:00 and 05:00 UTC.
-During this time, we’ve found PayPal doesn’t make all transactions available, resulting in missing data in ChartMogul.
+- We don’t recommend clicking Import Data or performing a re-import between 00:00 and 05:00 UTC.
+During this time, we’ve found PayPal doesn’t always make all transactions available, resulting in missing data in ChartMogul.

 - ChartMogul tracks refunds for PayPal.
 However, PayPal doesn't provide the date of the refund.
 As such, we use the date of the transaction as the refund date.